ryanjohnsonnc/email-boilerplate/README.md

 Run `npm run zip` to build as above, then zip HTML and images for easy deployment to email marketing services.

+## Deploy To GH Pages
+Run `gulp deploy` to deploy static html files to gh-pages